 Another important factor in growing large, fine-textured celeriac is proper soil conditions.
 The ancestor of both celery and celeriac grew in marshy areas, and the closer your soil is to a rich and moist environment, the happier your celeriac will be.
 A generous amount of compost or rotted manure worked deeply into the soil before planting helps retain moisture and add nutrients.
 When the plants are 3 to 4 inches tall, I mulch with straw to conserve the soil moisture as we head into the warmer days of summer.

-After hardening off my seedlings for at least a week, I transplant them to the garden sometime in late April or early May (top photo at left), giving each plant a dose of liquid fish emulsion.
+After hardening off my seedlings for at least a week, I transplant them to the garden sometime in late April or early May, giving each plant a dose of liquid fish emulsion.
 Since celeriac likes a rich diet, I repeat this dose every two weeks throughout the summer.
 I grow celeriac with offset spacing, 10 inches apart in beds.
 They can also be grown 8 inches apart in rows 18 inches from each other.
 To protect them from any lingering frosts, I cover them with a floating row cover for a week or two.

 During the growing season, I monitor the soil regularly to make sure it’s moist.
 I also check for any lateral leaf shoots.
-I snap these off to get a smooth crown (bottom photo at left).
-Towards the end of July, I remove some of the outer leaves to make the root grow larger and smoother, then I cover it with soil or mulch to keep it blanched and tender.
+I snap these off to get a smooth crown.
+Toward the end of July, I remove some of the outer leaves to make the root grow larger and smoother, then I cover it with soil or mulch to keep it blanched and tender.

 Harvest after a light frost